ShrRa/interpython_hpc/_episodes/24-resource-requirements.md

 - Mathematical calculations, simulations, data processing
 - Benefit from more CPU cores and higher clock speeds

+**Real-world astronomy example:**
+Calculating theoretical stellar evolution tracks using the **MESA** code.
+Each star's model requires intense numerical integration of stellar structure equations over millions of time steps, mostly using the CPU.

+---

 **Memory-bound workloads**: Tasks limited by memory access speed
 - Large dataset processing, in-memory databases
 - Require sufficient RAM and fast memory access

+**Real-world astronomy example:**
+Processing full-sky Cosmic Microwave Background (CMB) maps from **Planck** at high resolution.
+The HEALPix maps are large, and operations like spherical harmonic transforms require large amounts of RAM to store intermediate matrices.
+Another example would be to calc

+---

 **I/O-bound workloads**: Tasks limited by disk or network operations
 - File processing, database queries, data transfer
 - Benefit from fast storage and network connections

+**Real-world astronomy example:**
+Stacking thousands of raw Rubin Observatory images to improve signal-to-noise ratio for faint galaxy detection.
+The bottleneck is reading the large image files from storage and writing processed results back.

+---

 **GPU-accelerated workloads**: Tasks that can utilize parallel processing
 - Machine learning, scientific simulations, image processing
 - Require appropriate GPU resources and memory

+**Real-world astronomy example:**
+Training a convolutional neural network to classify transient events in ZTF light curves.
+The matrix multiplications and convolutions benefit greatly from GPU acceleration.

 ---
 ## Types of Jobs and Resources